Janes Island 2024

 Concrete boxes

 Nobody in the kayak group could tell me the story behind these "coffins" so I set out to find the answer myself.
 I searched the web but found no answer.
 But after posting to You know you're from the hood in Crisfield, Maryland when, I got some good leads.
-The best answer, in my opinion, was from Patty Anne who wrote:
+Patty A. wrote:

 They are septic tank encasements.
 They have been there for around 40 years.